jayflo/vim-skip/README.markdown

     * center, when the cursor is in the second half of the line
     * beginning of the line, when the cursor is in the first half of the line

-The wrapping behavior (skipping forward/backward and the beginning/end of line/center) is customizable.

 **Examples**
 * ``0 --s--> 1/4 --s--> 3/8``